ouic/TaxiFareModel/README.md

 cd
 mkdir tmp
 cd tmp
-TaxiFareModel-run
+taxifare-run
 ```

 # Install

-Go to `https://github.com/{group}/TaxiFareModel` to see the project, manage issues,
+Go to `https://github.com/{group}/taxifare` to see the project, manage issues,
 setup you ssh public key, ...

 Create a python3 virtualenv and activate it: